 How to Apply | Occupational Therapy

-The application process for incoming class of 2018 is now closed.
+The application process for incoming class of 2019 is now available.

-Pacific University OT application - The fall 2019 application will be available in late August.
+Pacific University OT application - The fall 2019 application.

 We do not use the OTCAS application process.